fangchangma/fangchangma.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist on the AR/VR team (Seattle) at Apple AI/ML.
+I am a research scientist on the 3D machine learning team under Apple AI/ML (Seattle).
 My research interest lies in computer vision, machine learning, robotics, and AR/VR.
-In particular, my research focus is on 3D reconstruction and depth estimation.
+In particular, my current research focus is on 3D reconstruction and depth estimation.

 [Bio](#bio)
 ======
 I finished my Ph.D. in Autonomous Systems at Massachusetts Institute of Technolgoy in 2019, advised by [Prof. Sertac Karaman](http://sertac.scripts.mit.edu/web/).
+My thesis was on *Algorithms for Single-View Depth Image Estimation*.

 Prior to that, I obtained my bachelor's degree in Computer Engineering from Hong Kong University of Science and Technology in 2013.

 [Publications](#publications)